sdroadie/sdroadie.github.io/_posts/2015-02-17-jekyll-deployment.md

 ---

 I like Jekyll.
 It's a clean, simple piece of software that makes hosting blogs painless.
 I use it for this site, and some others as well.
 I just built a site for a friend **(she's an actress in the Baltimore area.
 Check [her](http://martharobichaud.com) out if that interests you)**.

+**NOTE: The site has since been switched to [Squarespace](https://www.squarespace.com).
+However, the following guidance still works.**

 When I was building her site, the traditional route would have been to use something like Wordpress or some other CMS, as she would need to edit content